splinesoft/SSDataSources/README.md

     // Set the table data source.
     self.tableView.dataSource = dataSource;

-    // Optional - setting the `tableView` property will automatically update the table in response to core data
+    // Optional - setting the `tableView` property will automatically update the table
-    // insert, update, and delete events.
-    dataSource.tableView = self.tableView;
+    // in response to core data insert, update, and delete events. dataSource.tableView = self.tableView;

     // Optional - row animation to use for update events. dataSource.rowAnimation = UITableViewRowAnimationFade;

     // Optional - setting the fallbackTableDataSource will call
-    // tableView:canEditRowAtIndexPath: and
+    // tableView:canEditRowAtIndexPath:
+    // tableView:canMoveRowAtIndexPath:
     // tableView:commitEditingStyle:forRowAtIndexPath
-    // on your fallback delegate, so you can implement editing if necessary. dataSource.fallbackTableDataSource = self;
+    // on your fallback delegate if you need to implement editing and moving dataSource.fallbackTableDataSource = self;
 }
 @end